RebeccaMbulaMs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/deploy/prepare-environment.md

 ## Port configuration on the target server

-Windows Admin Center uses the SMB file sharing protocol for some file copying tasks, such as when importing a certificate on a remote server.
+Windows Admin Center uses the SMB file sharing protocol for event logging as well as some file copying tasks, such as when importing a certificate on a remote server.
 For these file copy operations to succeed, the firewall on the remote server must allow inbound connections on port 445.
 You can use the Firewall tool in Windows Admin Center to verify the incoming rule for ‘File Server Remote Management (SMB-In)' is set to allow access on this port.

 > [!Tip]
 > Ready to install Windows Admin Center?
 [Download now](../overview.md#download-now)